 I feel I live my life the way I want to live it

-I lived with my mum until I went to residential college, and they helped me there to become independent, when I left college, I came to live at Lisieux trust. that’s where I live now, they have helped me be more independent.
+I lived with my mum until I went to a residential college, where they helped me become independent.
+When I left college, I came to live at Lisieux Trust, where I currently reside.
+They have supported me in becoming more independent.

-I live in a shared house with 3 other ladies, and I have lived there for 17 years.
-We all go on holiday together every year with support staff unless there is a pandemic.
+I share a house with three other ladies, and I have lived there for 17 years.
+We all go on holiday together every year with support staff, unless there is a pandemic.

 I attend college and work placements independently.
-My structure is very important, I like being busy.
+Having structure is very important to me, as I like being busy.

-I like my staff to listen to me and talk to me when I am feeling anxious and worried about things.
-I will get very flappy when I am upset, and my staff know how to calm me down.
-This is very important for me.
+I appreciate it when my staff listen to me and talk to me when I am feeling anxious or worried.
+I tend to become very flappy when upset, but my staff know how to calm me down, which is crucial for me.

-I went to the Doctor recently and the Doctor I saw listened to my concerns and understood me which was nice because before this I felt doctors didn’t care/listen.
-They made me feel like I was a nuisance.
-The Doctor I saw this time was very through.
+Recently, I visited the doctor, and the one I saw listened to my concerns and understood me, which was a positive experience.
+In the past, I often felt that doctors didn’t care or listen, making me feel like a nuisance.
+However, the doctor I saw this time was very thorough.